-It’s important to realize that these are just estimates, and there is ongoing research being done to determine the full scope of recovery times.
-The type, severity, and duration of symptoms often fluctuate, which is one of the issues that has made long-term care confusing and complicated.
+It’s important to know that these are estimates, and research is still being done to determine the full scope of recovery times.
+The type, severity, and duration of symptoms can differ between patients, and often fluctuate even within the same patient, which are two issues that have made effective ongoing care confusing and complicated.

-If you or someone you care about has been diagnosed with COVID-19 and are continuing to experience symptoms, it’s critically important to keep working with your doctor and alert them of any new or worsening effects as they emerge.
+If you or someone you care about have been diagnosed with COVID-19 and are continuing to experience symptoms for more than a couple of weeks, it’s important to keep working with your doctor and alert them to any new or worsening effects as they emerge.

 Symptoms of COVID during recovery time.

 COVID-19 patients may experience a full range of physical and psychological symptoms for days and weeks following their initial diagnosis and contagion period.
 It’s important to manage these symptoms independently or with your doctor as they arise.
 Some of the more common signs of COVID include:

 - Trouble breathing